dembaBa19/Battleships/README.md

 It will take you around 95/100 guesses on average if you shoot completely randomly.
 That's why if we were to invent an algorithm to play the game, we would have to make it significantly better in order to have a chance against humans.
-Our algorithm does it in only around 38 moves in this particular game settings and gets the upper hand against a human around 8/10 times!
+Our algorithm does it in only around 42 moves in these particular game settings and gets the upper hand against a human around 8/10 times!

 The algorithm in itself is divided into 2 parts due to the amount of time and space the complex algorithm requires.
 On each step we will calculate the steps the complex algorithm would take at most by the following formula - (NxNx2)^(battleships left unsunk).
 If the number we get is above 10M steps, the algorithm will be deemed too slow to be used and we will proceed with the simpler one.